stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 The accompanying OpenAPI 3.0.1 definition "IOBWS3.0.yaml" located at [https://github.com/stadlar/IST-FUT-FMTH/tree/master/Deliverables](https://github.com/stadlar/IST-FUT-FMTH/tree/master/Deliverables), should be viewed as an integral part of ÍST {{spec_id}}.

-The document "{{fulldoc_name}}" is the source of this rendition, and versions of that document will be used for future errata and clarifications per the procedures to be laid out in the workshop agreement ÍST WA-316, IOBWS 3.0 Technical Guidelines.   rules are outlined in the README.md accompanying the Github Git repository and are accepted by the participants in TN-FMÞ alongside this specification.
+The document "{{fulldoc_name}}" is the source of this rendition, and versions of that document will be used for future errata and clarifications per the procedures to be laid out in the workshop agreement ÍST WA-316, IOBWS 3.0 Technical Guidelines.
+The  rules are outlined in the README.md accompanying the Github Git repository and are accepted by the participants in TN-FMÞ alongside this specification.
 These guidelines establish the workgroup TN-FMÞ-VH-7 as in charge of ongoing monitoring of submitted issues or pull requests made to the repository, which fall outside the permit of other regular workgroups.
 TN-FMÞ-VH-7 will evaluate if changes are ready to be accepted into the repository, and when or if, they warrant patches or minor releases to the specification.
 Versioning will adhere to the [Semantic Versioning](https://semver.org/spec/v2.0.0.html)[@semver2] scheme and each minor release will require a Workgroup agreement under the "ÍST reglur" referenced above.

 {{funding_paragraph}}